 Session 3: What is Creativity?

-Session 1: Tomas J. Stanton, Jennifer Gastelum, Dorian & Krissy Lenz
+Session 1: Dorian Lenz, Krissy Lenz & Sogol Homayoun

 There is no shortage of blogs, articles, and studies that discuss the value of creative workers when it comes to productivity, innovation, and all around better business.
 One article asserts that creativity helps employees capitalize on complexity and is believed to be the most important leadership quality, another states that innovation is essential to competitive advantage, and are placing greater value on finding and employing creative workers (Ready to Innovate, 2007).